Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Advantage: Surgent CPA.
 Another close call, but another win for Surgent.
 Wiley and Surgent each offer their students both hardcopy and digital textbooks to assist in their studies, and both companies’ prep books are very similar in terms of length, layout and material covered.
 That said, after using each set of books, our team unanimously agreed that we like Surgent’s better.
 They are incredibly detailed, written in a clearly understandable manner, and we loved their callouts to actionable strategies.
 And a cool complimentary feature of the Surgent program is that they offer a “smart study plan” which directs you to read those sections where you are weak, giving you a clear roadmap for your reading.

 Advantage: Wiley CPA.
-Whereas Surgent CPA’s mobile app offers limited access to flashcards only, Wiley’s mobile app gives you full access to all of your course materials, including lessons, practice problems and more.
-This allows you to study from anywhere, at anytime and on any mobile device.
+While Surgent CPA’s mobile app offers limited access to flashcards only, Wiley’s mobile app gives you full access to all of your course materials, including lessons, practice problems and more.
+This makes a huge difference in terms of content availability, and gives you the chance to study from anywhere, at anytime and on any mobile device.
 For students that plan on doing most of their studying from home on their computer, this may not matter, but if you’re the type of student that needs this flexibility in your studies, take note.

 Advantage: Surgent CPA.
 Although both CPA review courses offer an absolute bevy of supplemental resources like 1-on-1 mentoring sessions with CPA experts, personalized exam planners, performance trackers, student forums and more, Surgent gets the nod here for one simple reason – their adaptive tech.
 Surgent incorporates some industry-leading smart AI and algorithms into their coursework that makes studying for the CPA ultra-efficient.